nlp-rs/typediff/crates/differ/README.md

 ```

 ## Features
-* `apply_diff` function: Allows users to apply deltas in order to transform a words.
 * `Diff` struct: Contains a Box<> of operations between two strings.
 Also keeps track of length of longest string.
 Has methods that allows users to get the edit distance between two words, and view delta operations.
+* `apply_diff()`: Allows users to apply deltas in order to transform a words.
-* `levenshtein` function: Returns a Diff struct between string 1 and string 2 using levenshtein algorithm.
+* `levenshtein()`: Returns a Diff struct between string 1 and string 2.
+Levenshtein algorithm can detect insertions, deletions, and substitutions.
-* `hamming` function: Returns a Diff struct between string 1 and string 2 hamming algorithm.
+* `hamming()`: Returns a Diff struct between string 1 and string 2.
+Hamming algorithm can only detect substitutions, and string 1 and string 2 must me equal length.

 ## How it works
-* `apply_diff` works by giving a string and a transformation vector to the method.
+* `apply_diff()` works by giving a string and a transformation vector to the method.
 Then the transformation vector is applied to the string given in the first argument.
-* `Diff` works by hodling a Box<> of operations, and longest length between any two strings.
-Both the `levenshtein`, `hamming` algorithm return this struct.
+* `Diff` holds a `Box<StringDiffOp>`, and the longest length of any two strings.
+Both `levenshtein()`, and `hamming()`  eturn this struct.

 ## Examples